Lehoczkil/WebStar/README.md

 - Login page with JWT authentication, auth-guard, and logout
 - Character-selection page with slider
-- Responsive desing ( The character-selection could be more responsive, I only tested on few devices: )
+- Responsive design ( The character-selection could be more responsive, I only tested on few devices: )
   - Tested on:
     - iPhone SE
     - iPhone XR